 IDE-or-development-framework lists the integrated development environments, developer tools that help you develop in these languages, offering testing, and deployment support among other features.

 What are the benefits of smart contracts?

 The benefits of smart contracts go hand-in-hand with blockchain.

-Speed and accuracy The automated smart contracts remove manual errors, maintain exact computer code and thereby greatly reduce the time spent in processing paperwork.
+The automated smart contracts remove manual errors, maintain exact computer code and thereby greatly reduce the time spent in processing paperwork.

-Trust All contracts run as per pre-agreed terms and rules and encrypted transaction records are shared amongst participants.
+All contracts run as per pre-agreed terms and rules and encrypted transaction records are shared amongst participants.
 Thus, the transparent functioning of smart contracts inculcates a feeling of trust among the blockchain network.

-Security As all transaction records are encrypted, making it very difficult to hack and change any individual record.
+As all transaction records are encrypted, making it very difficult to hack and change any individual record.
 Each individual block/record is connected in a chain of previous and subsequent records on a distributed ledger.
 The whole chain would need to be altered for modifying a single record.

-Savings Smart contracts remove the need for intermediaries because participants can trust the visible data and the technology to properly execute the transaction.
+Smart contracts remove the need for intermediaries because participants can trust the visible data and the technology to properly execute the transaction.
 There is no need for a central authority/third-party to validate and verify the terms of an agreement because it is built into the code.